suhwan2004/suhwan2004/README.md

 <li>I'm a undergraduate who wants to be a <b>frontend engineer</b>.</li>
 <li>I think about whether my code is clean code, and I try to make a better code.</li>
 <li>I think the most important value of collaboration is responsibility.</li>
-<li>Fun fact: I love playing League of Legends with other people.
-If you want to do it with me, please add me as a friend through <b>Momo corp</b>.</li>
 <li><b>Contact</b> : <a  href="mailto:suhwan2004@gmail.com">
 <img  alt="Gmail"  src ="https://img.shields.io/badge/Gmail-EA4335.svg?&style=flat&logo=Gmail&logoColor=white&link=mailto:suhwan2004@gmail.com"/>
 </a>